 Oh, when it rains, it pours.

-John P. Karoly, Jr., an attorney (perhaps not for long) out of Allentown, PA, has already been accused faking his brother’s will.
+John P. Karoly, Jr., an attorney (perhaps not for long) out of Allentown, PA, has already been accused of faking his brother’s will.
 He now faces tax evasion charges.

 Karoly and his lawyer have, in response, accused the prosecution of misconduct, including allegedly inducing one of Karoly’s clients (yes, I’m thinking the same thing: he still has clients?) to reveal his defense strategy.
 The client, real estate developer Mark Mendelson, who himself was recently sentenced to two months in federal prison for bribery, allegedly allowed himself to be recorded along with Karoly when discussing the case.
 Karoly’s attorney, Robert E. Goldman, has argued that the charges should be dismissed because the government violated Karoly’s Sixth Amendment rights.

-Karoly, his son, JP Karoly III and John J. Shane, have been accused of conspiring to present fake wills after Peter Karoly, John Jr.’s brother, and Peter’s wife died in a plane crash in February 2007.
+Karoly, his son, JP Karoly III, and John J. Shane have been accused of conspiring to present fake wills after Peter Karoly, John Jr.’s brother and Peter’s wife died in a plane crash in February 2007.
 The wills were offered to the Northampton County Orphans’ Court and included John Karoly Jr. in the estate; a previously (purportedly authentic will) had specifically excluded John Karoly Jr. The “new” will gave John Karoly Jr. a nice chunk of the decedents’ sizable estates.

 While Karoly fights the fake will charges, he has other charges brewing.
 He has also been accused of one count of mail fraud, three counts of failing to report taxable income on his federal income tax returns, one count of conspiracy to commit wire fraud, two counts of wire fraud, and six counts of money laundering charitable proceeds through a church.